What is it?

 - Develop key enterprise skills to enhance your employability and career prospects

-Up to 5 teams will receive a £5,000 cash prize.
-The prizes are kindly supported by the City Future Fund.
+Up to 5 teams will receive a £5,000 cash prize in the Spring Term Competition.

 Spring term competition – The CitySpark Grand Final

 For Spring, CitySpark challenges you to develop your business idea (watch the below video for inspiration).
 We are looking for businesses with a viable business model, evidence of talking to customers by getting ‘out of the building’ and a well developed action plan for growth.
 The Grand Final is open to all students and recent graduates (up to two years), regardless of whether they took part in the autumn term competition or not.